 NGOs and Risk

-In response to continually challenging operating environments for humanitarian aid, InterAction commissioned Humanitarian Outcomes to conduct a study of how the major humanitarian NGOs perceive, define and manage risks to their organizations and operations.
-The NGO Risk Review centered on a participant group of 14 international non-governmental organizations from among the largest and most field-present humanitarian operators:
+In response to increasingly challenging operating environments for humanitarian aid, the aid consortium InterAction commissioned Humanitarian Outcomes to conduct a study of how humanitarian non-governmental organizations (NGOs) perceive, define and manage risks to their staff and operations.
+The NGOs and Risk Review was designed and implemented with the active collaboration of 14 major international humanitarian NGOs:

 The study examined two key principal questions:

 - What do humanitarian NGOs view as the primary external risks affecting their ability to carry out principled humanitarian action?

 - How do humanitarian NGOs interpret, differentiate, prioritize and manage these risks internally?

 - Residual Risk Acceptance: An Advocacy Guidance Note (September 2016)

 - Report: NGOs and Risk: How international humanitarian actors manage uncertainty